-The NutriBullet Rx has a 1,700-watt motor, a seven-minute heating cycle, an extractor blade, hands-free Smart Technology with auto on/off, a vented SouperBlast pitcher, and a 45-ounce capacity.
+The NutriBullet Rx has a high-speed 1,700-watt motor, a seven-minute heating cycle, an extractor blade, hands-free Smart Technology with auto on/off, a SouperBlast pitcher with a vented lid, and a 45-ounce capacity.

 The Dessert Bullet is for preparing desserts from frozen ingredients and has a 350-watt motor, a feed tube and barrel, a pusher, and a spout.

-NutriBullet blenders are designed to do one thing very well – blend – so they don’t have all the features, or the price tag, of top-of-the-line countertop blenders.
-Whether you buy the original, no-frills 600-watt NutriBullet or a 1,700-watt NutriBullet Rx, you’ll spend between $60 and $180, considerably less than you’d pay for a comparably powered countertop blender.
+NutriBullet blenders are designed to do one thing very well—blend—so they don’t have all the features, or the price tag, of top-of-the-line countertop blenders.
+Whether you buy the original, no-frills 600-watt NutriBullet or a 1,700-watt NutriBullet Rx, you’ll spend approximately $60 to $190, which is considerably less than you’d pay for a comparably powered countertop blender.

-A. Many foods, such as blueberries or cucumbers, only require rinsing before tossing them in the NutriBullet.
+A. Many foods, such as blueberries or cucumbers, only require a rinse before tossing them in.
 For others, such as cantaloupe, you must remove the rind.
 For stone fruits or avocados, you must remove the pit.